 Is there a difference between an independent and private school?

-All private schools operate within a budget and are supported largely by private sources, largely independent of government budgetary changes.
+All private schools and preschools operate within a budget and are supported largely by private sources, largely independent of government budgetary changes.

 Funding for most independent schools can be obtained from governmental and private sources, depending on the province they operate in and the regulations set by their Education Act declared by their Ministry of Education.
 But most importantly, they are all non-profit organizations, whether they are religious or community-based, address special needs, teach in a specific method, or are home-schools. ( On this website, we use the terms private and independent interchangeably, and encourage everyone to ask each school and program about their governance, accreditations and grant options.)